mikefowler/mikefowler.github.io/_posts/2011-12-14-settling-content-system.md

 In any case, something else came along at just the right time.
 Octopress!
 The fantastic piece of work by [Brandon Mathis](http://brandonmathis.com/) walks the perfect line between being easy to use with a lot of features out of the box and maintaining a high level of customizability.
 I was able to maintain everything I loved about Stacey and gain those few extra additional features, and that made it worth learning *another* theme framework literally days before I was going to put the site up.

-This is Why It's Hot
+This is why it's hot
 --------------------

 - Github Hosting: It's extremely easy to set this up with Octopress, and built in